Proposed Sutey Ranch Land Exchange

 Who is proposing this exchange?

 The proposed exchange is being facilitated by Western Land Group.
 The Pitkin County parcels that would become private land would be acquired by the Two Shoes Ranch, which largely surrounds the parcels.
-The Eagle County parcel would be acquired by the Horse Mountain LLC, which owns the adjacent Lady Belle Ranch.
+The Eagle County parcel would be acquired by the Lady Belle Partnership L.L.L.P.

 All lands that would become private under this proposal would carry a conservation easement protecting them from future development.

 Why isn’t the acreage being exchanged the same?

 Land exchanges are conducted on a value-for-value basis, not an acre-for-acre.
 This is because the value of land varies greatly based on its location and development potential.
 See appraisal information above.